History of English cricket (1751–1775): Post-war cricket

-1772 season
+Scorecards in the 1772 season

 The first documented match scorecards originate from 1744, but few have been discovered prior to 1772.
-The scorecards for three 1772 matches have survived, and as scorecards grew more popular in the years thereafter, these three have served as the foundation for cricket's statistical record.
-The first match in the ESPN cricinfo database was played on 24 June 1772 between Hampshire and an England XI at Broadhalfpenny Down, near Hambledon; Hampshire won by 53 runs.
+The scorecards for three 1772 matches have survived, serving as the foundation for cricket's statistical record.
+(Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.)
+The first match in the Cricinfo database was played on 24 June 1772 between Hampshire and England at Broadhalfpenny Down; Hampshire won by 53 runs.
 The other two games with surviving scorecards were England v Hampshire at Guildford and England v Hampshire at Bishopsbourne in Kent.
 Hampshire won the Guildford match by 62 runs and England won by two wickets at Bishopsbourne.

-These early scorecards gave scores only with no details of dismissals or bowling.
+These early scorecards only gave scores, with no details of dismissals or bowling.
 The leading runscorers in the three matches were John Small of Hampshire, who totalled 213 in six innings with a highest score of 78 in the first match, and William Yalden of England, who scored 136 in six innings with a highest of 68 at Guildford.